AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement: Introduction

+Recent robotic policies, including flat Vision-Language-Action (VLA)~\cite{zitkovich2023rt,kim24openvla,black2024pi_0,intelligence2025pi_}) and modular Vision-Language Model (VLM)~\cite{karamcheti2024prismatic,beyer2024paligemma,radford2021learning,steiner2024paligemma,deitke2025molmo}) based policies~\cite{KITE2023,huang2025roboground,shi2025hi,yuan2025seeing,huang2025thinkact,li2025hamster}, have made impressive progress on language-conditioned manipulation.
+However, many practical placement tasks require more than moving an object to an approximately correct region.
+In settings such as assembly, sorting, and tool organization, a robot must place an object into an exact slot among many visually similar candidates, which we refer to as \emph{slot-level placement}~\cite{shan2025slot}.
+This task requires both semantic correctness, i.e., grounding language to the intended slot, and geometric correctness, i.e., executing precise placement within tight slot boundaries.
+It becomes especially challenging when the target is specified by relational, ordinal, functional, or commonsense instructions, such as ``place it into the most stable compartment'' or ``avoid the lower-left cells.''
+Despite recent progress, existing language-conditioned robotic policies remain insufficient for such fine-grained placement.

-As shown in Figure~\ref{teaser} (a), common approaches is \textbf{Flat end-to-end policies}, which follow a single-stage pipeline maps multi-modal observations and the instruction directly to control actions.
-This design is ill-suited to slot-level manipulation.
-Most VLA models rely on limited VLM backbone whose capacity is insufficient for reliable compositional spatial reasoning~\cite{shukor2025scaling}.
-Spatial grounding is performed implicitly within the policy, making precise slot identification difficult under dense layouts and complex instructions.
-Meanwhile, slot selection and low-level action generation are tightly coupled in a single output space despite requiring fundamentally different representations.
-Consequently, the policy struggles to maintain both semantic correctness and geometric precision under unseen slot layouts, leading to degraded performance.
-To reduce policy complexity, \textbf{VLM-based modular policies} (Figure~\ref{teaser} (b),) adopt a two-stage design that first grounds the language instruction to a target location using a VLM, and then executes the placement through a downstream controller or motion planner.
-While this decomposition simplifies the problem, it remains insufficient for slot-level manipulation.
-While VLMs exhibit certain spatial reasoning ability~\cite{yang2025thinking}, their predictions are typically coarse and token-based, making precise pixel-level localization unreliable.
-Moreover, representing the target slot as a single coordinate discards important geometric context such as slot boundaries.
-As a result, the downstream controller lacks the spatial information required for stable alignment, making slot-level placement difficult under unseen layouts.
+As shown in Fig.~\ref{teaser} (a), \textbf{Flat end-to-end policies} directly map multi-modal observations and language instructions to control actions.
+However, their VLM backbones remain limited in compositional spatial reasoning~\cite{shukor2025scaling}, and the policy must implicitly perform slot grounding while generating low-level actions.
+This entangles slot selection and motor control in a single output space, making it difficult to maintain both semantic correctness and geometric precision under dense, unseen slot layouts.
+To reduce policy complexity, \textbf{VLM-based modular policies} adopt a two-stage design that first grounds the instruction with a VLM and then executes placement through a downstream controller, as shown in Fig.~\ref{teaser}(b).
+However, although VLMs exhibit certain spatial reasoning ability~\cite{yang2025thinking}, their grounding outputs are often coarse, token-based, or represented as a single coordinate.
+Such representations make precise localization unreliable and discard local geometric context, such as slot boundaries, which is essential for stable alignment under unseen layouts.
+We provide a broader discussion of related VLA policies, modular robotic systems, and placement methods in Appendix.